How to Resolve a Name Conflict for a Named Range in Excel

 Rename Ranges

-If you select No to rename the version of the range name, you can give the existing range name from the copied sheet a new name in the current sheet.
-This is useful if the range name has been used in formulas.
+If you click No, you can give the existing range name from the copied sheet a new name in the current sheet.
+This is useful if the range name is used in formulas.

-As shown in the picture above, the original named range of December from the source sheet is renamed to Dec.
+As shown in the picture above, the original named range December from the source sheet is named Dec in the sheet it’s moved or copied to.

 Duplicate Range Names

-If you select a single sheet to copy or move to a book where some destination names are identical, you will not receive this warning.
-Excel will copy the sheet with its range names but alter the scope of each name to the sheet instead of the workbook.
+If you select a single sheet to copy or move to a book where some destination names are identical, you don’t receive this warning.
+Excel copies the sheet with its range names but alter the scope of each name to the sheet instead of the workbook.

-Right-click on one sheet to copy to another open workbook and select Move or Copy.
+Right-click on one sheet to copy to another open workbook and choose Move or Copy.

-No warning will appear.
-However, if you look in the name manager of the destination book, you will see that there are two versions of some of the range names.
+However, if you look in the name manager of the destination book, there are two versions of some of the range names.
 See the picture below.
 The original names have Workbook as the scope, while the copied names have a scope of just their own sheet (e.g., 3rdQuarter).